joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/14/espanol/ciencia-y-tecnologia/huntington-enfermedad-genetica.html

 **The Party Was Epic.
 The Aftermath Was Intense.**\
-`Across the city, Knicks fans celebrated joyfully after Game Five.
+`Across the city, Knicks fans celebrated joyfully after Game 5.
 But near Madison Square Garden, the scene turned ugly early Sunday as some revelers became violent.`\
 https://www.nytimes.com/2026/06/14/nyregion/knicks-celebration-violence-midtown.html

 **War and the World Cup**\